mohamedjolti/chrome_extension_google_search/README.md

 ## Content.js
 is the javascript code exectuted once the google search page rendre the result
+## template.html
+is the html template of the adds that we will add to the page

 # the installation
 pull the project code
-copy  the link chrome://extensions/ and past it on a chrome tab click on load unpacked and choose the directory of the project
+copy  the link chrome://extensions/ and past it on a chrome tab
+click on load unpacked and choose the directory of the project